TopOPPS/python-dynamics/README.md

 Make soap requests with a Dynamics CRM server.
 On-prem or online!

-# NOTE - must escape the password
+# NOTE - must escape the password before sending it in
 ```
 password = password.replace('"', "&quot;")
 password = password.replace("'", "&apos;")